 Name of Standard: Protective helmets for motor cyclists

-Singapore law forbids retailers from selling a motorcycle helmet that is not compliant with the Singapore Standard: SS9, which tests a motorcycle helmet's construction and performance.
+Singapore ROAD TRAFFIC ACT forbids motorcycle riders from wearing non-compliant motorcycle helmet without the Singapore Standard: SS9, which tests a motorcycle helmet's construction and performance.

 TUV SUD PSB measure a motorcycle helmet’s ability to absorb or dissipate impact forces from reaching the rider's head.